deployphp/recipes/docs/phinx.md

 - `phinx:migrate` Migrate your database
 - `phinx:rollback` Rollback your database
 - `phinx:seed` Run seeds for your database
+- `phinx:breakpoint` Set a breakpoint for your database (note that breakpoints are toggled automatically by Phinx, so you will need to call this command once with the `--remove-all` option, then again to set the breakpoint to the current migration)

 ### Suggested Usage

-You can run all tasks after or before any tasks(but you need to specify external configs for phinx).
+You can run all tasks before or after any tasks (but you need to specify external configs for phinx).
-If you use internal configs(which are in your project) you need to run it after `deploy:update_code` task is completed.
+If you use internal configs (which are in your project) you need to run it after the `deploy:update_code` task is completed.

 ### Read more

-For further reading check the [phinx.org](https://phinx.org).
-Options description are on the [commands page](http://docs.phinx.org/en/latest/commands.html).
+For further reading see [phinx.org](https://phinx.org).
+Complete descriptions of all possible options can be found on the [commands page](http://docs.phinx.org/en/latest/commands.html).